adaa-polsl/RuleKit/README.md

 ## 1.4.
 Example

 Here we present how to prepare the XML experiment file for an example classification problem.
 The investigated dataset concerns a problem of forecasting high energy seismic bumps in coal mines and is named *seismic-bumps*.
+The entire dataset in ARFF format as well as 10-fold cross validation splits can be found [here](data/seismic-bumps).

 Let the user be interested in two parameter sets:
 * *mincov = 5* with *RSS* measure used for growing, pruning, and voting,
 * *mincov = 8* with *BinaryEntropy* measure used for growing, user-defined measure described by the equation *2p/n* for pruning, and *C2* for voting.